curl/curl/docs/MANUAL.md

     curl -E /path/to/cert.pem:password https://secure.example.com/

-If you neglect to specify the password on the command line, you will be prompted for the correct password before any data can be received.
+If you neglect to specify the password on the command line, you are prompted for the correct password before any data can be received.

 Many older HTTPS servers have problems with specific SSL or TLS versions, which newer versions of OpenSSL etc use, therefore it is sometimes useful to